EaminC/EnvGym/README.md

 - Aider and other AI-assisted coding tools
 - The various research repositories included in our dataset
 - The open-source community for their invaluable contributions
+- Docker and containerization technologies
+- The research community for providing diverse codebases for testing and validation